NiklausHofer/suniversal/README.md

 ## Software

 Analyzing *SunType5_ArduinoAdapter*, I realized that the limitations were rooted in the use of the *Arduino* Keyboard library for the conversion to USB.
 It's designed for a different use case - turning `Print`ed characters into key strokes.
 But what we need here is actually much simpler - just a plain scan code converter.
 So I merged *SunType5_ArduinoAdapter* and the Keyboard library and started refactoring and extending the code.
 Later on I switched from the *Arduino* core USB HID library to [NicoHood's HID project](https://github.com/NicoHood/HID) for the USB heavy lifting.
 This enabled support for boot protocol and control of the keyboard LEDs by the host.
+I then went on to extract the USB part from that library (it was really just one class that was actually needed), to keep dependencies down.

 #### Configuration